| Overview

 information and the price adjusts accordingly.
 Likewise, the market averages

 discount and reflect everything known by all stock market participants.
+2. The Market Is Comprised of Three Trends.

 At any given time in the stock market, three forces are in effect: the Primary